AidoP/wl-codegen/readme.md

-# wl-codegen
+# yutani-codegen
-Code generation for `wl` dispatch glue.
+Code generation for `yutani` dispatch glue.

-Wayland specifies protocols in XML (or TOML in the case of `wl`) with all of the necessary information to automatically generate dispatch glue so that implementing a Wayland protocol can be as simple as defining the required functions.
+Wayland specifies protocols in XML (or TOML in the case of `yutani`) with all of the necessary information to automatically generate dispatch glue so that implementing a Wayland protocol can be as simple as defining the required functions.